Glossary

 - Process:

-- Instance segmentation models identify and segment individual items, even if they overlap or are in piles.
+- Instance segmentation models identify and segment items, even if overlapping.

-- Robots use the segmentation data to pick and sort items accurately.
+- Robots use data to pick and sort items.

 - Benefits: